 Corporate Social Responsibility Policy

-In accordance with the requirements of Section 135 of the Act read with the Companies(Corporate Social Responsibility Policy) Rules 2014 the Company has a Corporate SocialResponsibility (CSR) Committee in place.
-The CSR Committee has developed and implementedthe Corporate Social Responsibility Policy.
-A Report on CSR activities/initiatives whichincludes the contents of the CSR Policy composition of the Committee and otherparticulars as specified in Section135 of the Act read with Rule 8 of the Companies (Corporate Social Responsibility Policy)Rules 2014 are disclosed in Annexure 4 to this Report.
+has developed and implemented the Corporate Social Responsibility Policy of theCompany.
+The Annual Report on CSR activities/initiatives which includes the contents ofthe CSR Policy composition of the Committee and other particulars as specified in Section135 of the Act read with Rule 8 of the Companies (Corporate Social Responsibility Policy)Rules 2014 are disclosed in Annexure 4 to this Report.

 Policy on Board Diversity and Succession Planning for the Board of Directors and SeniorManagement

 A Policy on Board Diversity and Succession Planning for the Board of Directors andSenior Management as devised by the Nomination and Remuneration Committee is in place toensure adequate diversity in the Board of Directors of the Company and for orderlysuccession for appointments on the Board of Directors and Senior Management.
-During theyear under review the Board of Directors amended the said Policy to bring it in line withthe recent amendments to the Listing Regulations.

-The Nomination and Remuneration Committee of the Board has formulated and laid downCriteria and Manner for Evaluation of Performance specifying the criteria for performanceevaluation of the Board its Committees and individual Directors and manner forperformance evaluation pursuant to provisions of Section 178 of the Act and ListingRegulations and as per requirements of Section 134 of the Act the manner in which formalannual evaluation has been made is disclosed below
+The Nomination and Remuneration Committee of the Board has formulated and laid downCriteria and Manner for Evaluation of Performance specifying the criteria for performanceevaluation of the Board its Committees and individual Directors and manner forperformance evaluation pursuant to provisions of Section 178 of the Act and ListingRegulations and as per requirements of Section 134 of the Act.
+The manner in which formalannual evaluation has been made is disclosed below -

-A. The Board evaluated on the roles functions and duties performed by the IndependentDirectors (IDs) of the Company.
+A. The Board evaluated the roles functions and duties performed by the IndependentDirectors (IDs) of the Company.
 Each ID was evaluated by all other Directors but not bythe Director being evaluated.
 The Board also reviewed the manner in which IDs followguidelines of professional conduct as specified in Schedule IV to the Act.
 The adherenceto Section 149 of the Act the aforesaid Schedule IV the Listing Regulations and otherapplicable provisions of law by the IDs were also reviewed by the Board.

-B. Performance review of all the Non Independent Directors of the Company was made onthe basis of the activities undertaken by them expectations of Board level ofparticipation roles played by them leadership qualities and their overall performanceand contribution in the development and growth of the business and operations of theCompany.
+B. Performance review of all the Non-Independent Directors of the Company was made onthe basis of the activities undertaken by them expectations of Board level ofparticipation roles played by them leadership qualities and their overall performanceand contribution in the development and growth of the business and operations of theCompany.

 C. The Board evaluated the performance of its Committees on the basis of the processesand procedures followed by them for discharging their functions & duties as per theirrespective terms of references and as assigned by the Board and laws applicable theirindependence from the Board and on the effectiveness of the suggestions andrecommendations made by them to the Board.
 The Board observed the size structure andexpertise of the Committees to be appropriate and in compliance with the Act and theListing Regulations.